Septic and Well Information

 Use Permits for Title Transfer/Selling a Property

 There are two separate applications now.
 One for conventional treatment level systems (TL1) and one for higher level treatment systems (TL2+) that require the property buyer or title grantee to obtain a maintenance contract and Operating Permit.
 It is your responsibility as the seller/title grantor to inform the buyer of these requirements.
 Failure to do so can result in enforcement action against you.
+Use permits are valid for 6 months and must be obtained prior to the transaction date of the transfer of property subject to the use permit requirement.
+Active and unexpired use permits can be easily extended as long as you request the extension prior to expiration of the permit.

 Apply for Use Permit TL1 Conventional System